-Paintings must be properly packaged according to strict requirements in order to be insured.
-The best consolidated freight shippers will provide packing services that comply with insurance requirements.
+Paintings must be properly packaged according to strict requirements to be insured.
+The best-consolidated freight shippers will provide packing services that comply with insurance requirements.

 Paintings, especially stretched canvas, are delicate.
 No matter what size of painting you are shipping, packing them properly to prevent puncture and other damage is essential.

 If you’re an artist or run a gallery and you ship a lot of artwork, setting up recurring shipments with a consolidated freight shipper can save time and streamline the shipping process so you can get your artwork to your buyer as fast and as safely as possible.
 With the best freight shipping companies, recurring shipments can be scheduled in as little as a single email.